Equilibrium Liquidity and Risk Offsetting in Decentralised Markets: Stage three: trading volumes and fee revenue

+We assume that the distribution of $|V|$ is supported on the compact interval $[\pi,1]$, and we denote $v = \mathbb{E}[|V|].$ An LT with private utility $V \ge \pi$ (resp. $V \le -\pi$) demands to buy (resp. sell) the asset.
+The lower bound $\pi$ ensures that the private utility exceeds the proportional trading fee $\pi$, which guarantees nonnegative optimal trading volumes.

-If an LT arrives at the DEX at time $t$, then she determines her optimal trading volume $\delta_t^\star$ by trading off execution costs \eqref{eq:askpricefee}--\eqref{eq:bidpricefee} against her private utility for the asset.
-Specifically, the noise LT’s performance criterion, when buying or selling a quantity $\delta>0$, is given by
+Noise LTs take the liquidity depth $\kappa$ in the DEX, determined by the LP in stage~one, as given.
+An LT arriving at time $t$ determines the optimal trading volume $\delta_t^\star$ by balancing private utility for the asset against execution costs \eqref{eq:askpricefee}--\eqref{eq:bidpricefee}.
+The LT's objective, when buying or selling $\delta>0$, is

 which is maximised with